Blog 81: Tools in product management … (3/7)

 - Analyse financial data, predict revenue forecasts, and optimise resource allocation.

-- AI-driven predictive analytics to identify cost-saving opportunities and optimize budget allocation.
+- AI-driven predictive analytics to identify cost-saving opportunities and optimise budget allocation.

 - Financial planning tools like Adaptive Insights and Anaplan incorporate AI for forecasting and budgeting.